-At Litowich Law in Salem, our child custody attorneys are dedicated to helping you understand the law and practical aspects of child custody and parenting time law in Oregon.
+At Litowich Law in Salem, our child custody lawyer team is dedicated to helping you understand the law and practical aspects of child custody and parenting time law in Oregon.
 We know that your children are very important to you and that the outcome of these kinds of cases can have long term impacts on your family.
 Our goal is to understand what you want and help you move in the right direction.
 Whether it's establishing this plan for the first time during a divorce or modifying it after the circumstances have changed, we can help you negotiate or argue in court for a child custody order that is truly in the best interests of your children.

 In Oregon, courts are directed to do what is best for children.
 So that everyone knows the rules about how the courts decide custody, ORS 107.137 tells the court that it should consider the following: